tos-kamiya/clicra/README.md

 ## Usage

-To run `clicra`, use the following syntax:
+To run `clicra`, provide a description of the task you want to execute as a command-line argument:

 ```sh
 clicra [options] <task>
 ```

-- `<task>`: Description of the task you want to execute.

 ### Options

 - `-m, --model`: Specifies the LLM to use (default is `llama3`).
-- `-r, --run`: Generates and executes the command without confirmation and analyzes the outcome if there are errors.
+- `-r, --run`: Generates and executes the command immediately without confirmation, and analyzes the outcome if there are errors (non-zero exit code).
+- `-s, --script`: Generates a script instead of a command.
 - `-f, --refer`: Executes a specified command and uses its output as additional context to improve the accuracy and relevance of task command generation.
+- `-M, --max-chars`: Specifies the maximum number of characters to include from the referred command's output in the prompt (default is `2000`).

 ### Examples